blukatstudios/ManafestLore/markdown/factions/europa.md

 Following the divine wars and destruction of Europa, Carthage trade ships have viewed the region as cheap land upon which to set up several businesses.

+Labor:
     - global prison
+    - deadly gameshows
+Goods:
     - lost-tech artifacts
     - building materials
     - exotic arcane beasts
-- deadly gameshows